chipsalliance/Caliptra/SECURITY.md

 The Caliptra TC shall review the reported vulnerabilities during any meeting with more than three people in attendance.
 During this review, they shall determine if new issues need to be embargoed.

-The guideline for embargo will be based on:
+The guideline for embargo is based on:

 1. Severity of the issue, and
 2. Exploitability of the issue.

-Issues that the Caliptra TC decides do not need an embargo will be reproduced in the regular Caliptra project bug tracking system.
+Issues that the Caliptra TC decides do not need an embargo are reproduced in the regular Caliptra project bug tracking system.

 Security sensitive vulnerabilities shall be made public after an embargo period of at most 90 days.
 The intent is to allow 30 days within the
 Caliptra project to fix the issues, and 60 days for product creators building products using Caliptra to be able to apply and distribute these fixes.

-Fixes to the code shall be made through pull requests (PRs) in the Caliptra project GitHub.
-Developers shall make an attempt to not reveal the sensitive nature of what is being fixed, and shall not refer to CVE numbers that have been assigned to the issue.
-The developer instead should merely describe what has been fixed.
+Fixes to the code shall be made through PRs in the Caliptra project GitHub repositories.
+Developers must not reveal the sensitive nature of what is being fixed, and shall not refer to CVE numbers that have been assigned to the issue.
+The developer instead should describe what was fixed, without revealing how the issue was discovered or its possible impact.

 The Caliptra TC shall maintain information that maps embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.